Annalise is a doctoral student in the Clinical Psychology PhD program at the University of Oregon.

 Current Research

-On Cognition and Affect in Psychosis
+On Cognition, Affect, and Persecutory Delusions in Psychosis

 At the Social Cognitive Neuroscience (SCN) Lab within the University of Chicago, I focused on reshaping the classification of psychopathy.
 My research culminated in a comprehensive thesis titled: 'Locating the Crossroads of Psychopathy, Borderline Personality Disorder, and Emotion as it Applies to Incarcerated Women.'
 Here, I dove into the intricacies of emotional understanding, weaving together the classifications of psychopathy and the complexities of borderline personality disorder, within the unique context of incarcerated women.
 My hope here was to not only contribute to the academic discourse, but also to foster a more compassionate and informed approach to understanding the psychological landscape of those within the criminal justice system.
 Inspired by Dr. Decety's guidance, I am committed to both unraveling the intricate complexities of these psychological phenomena as well as addressing the inherent gender biases associated with their diagnosis.
 I aspire to contribute meaningfully to our evolving picture of the human mind and foster a more inclusive and equitable approach to psychological research.